Richway: Beginning

+As part of Rich's $40 million five-year expansion plan announced earlier in the year, the creation of a new discount department store division named ARCO (an initialism of “A Rich's Company”) was announced on May 28, 1969.
+ARCO was to open three stores in metro Atlanta in January 1970: two in Atlanta and one in Marietta.
+On July 30, 1969, it was announced that the ARCO division had been renamed to Richway so as to not infringe on the Atlantic Richfield Company's ARCO trademark, registered just three years prior.

-Richway first opened in 1970 in metro Atlanta with suburban locations in Smyrna, Sandy Springs, Tucker and College Park.
+Richway's first stores opened on March 4, 1970 in metro Atlanta with subsequent suburban locations in Smyrna, Sandy Springs, Tucker and College Park.
 A location in Forest Park opened soon thereafter.
 These original locations were known for their distinctive raised-wedge skylights that are still found today, yet these were boarded/covered up and hidden by drop ceilings in most subsequent building uses.
 Richway stores were unusually large for their time, and ahead of their time with larger selections of merchandise than most discounters offered, but with a similar, more upscale line like Target.

 1970s and 1980s

 Throughout the 1970s and into the 1980s, the chain spread across the Southeast U.S., with known locations in Georgia, North Carolina (Charlotte/Gastonia), South Carolina (three locations in Columbia), Florida (where it was added as a discount division of Burdines), and two locations in Chattanooga, Tennessee.
 The three locations in Columbia were part of three malls that opened on the same day in 1977 known as Decker Mall, Woodhill Mall, and Bush River Mall.
 Of these three malls, Decker Mall is now home to only an ExtraSpace storage facility in the old Richway/Gold Circle/Target building, Woodhill Mall was redeveloped as "The Shops at Woodhill", and the site of Bush River Mall, demolished in 2006 after being closed for seven years, became home to a Walmart Supercenter and strip mall in 2007.
-The Walmart closed in early 2021 due to declining profitabilty.
+The Walmart closed in early 2021 due to declining profitability.
 Richway also anchored the now-redeveloped Roswell Mall in Roswell north of Atlanta, which opened in 1974, another store with the retro skylights (now removed).
+This former location now houses a Floor&Decor.

 The distinctive sunrise logo in its final and well-known form was designed by Robert Graham Sanderson, an art director for the chain in Atlanta.
 Mr. Sanderson also commissioned the famous "Black Santa" Richway catalogue cover painting.
 The Santa that the painting used for the cover artwork depicted had such a dark tan that some locals complained that Santa looked Black, claiming that it is well known that Santa is Caucasian of German descent.